 Electric Utility power outages.
-In addition to emergency operation they ordinarily only operate for testing licensed to conduct business in California and is registered with a primary or secondary manufacturing

-Blended Fuel: A blended fuel is a combination of any renewable fuel with a non-renewable fuel and where capital equipment has been made in a dedicated production line by an approved California Manufacturer.
+In addition to emergency operation they ordinarily only operate for testing capital equipment has been made in a dedicated production line by an approved California Manufacturer.

 California Manufacturer: A California Manufacturer operates a manufacturing facility in California, is hotels, motels, restaurants, wholesale businesses, retail stores, and health, social, and educational institutions.
 For the purpose of SGIP, commercial sectors include agricultural and industrial customers.